 Edmund is ranked in Chambers and Partners as a leader in financial crime at the London Bar, and in the Legal 500 for fraud.
-He was called by Lincoln’s Inn in 1997, appointed a Recorder of the Crown Court in 2018, and took Silk in 2019.
+He was called by Lincoln’s Inn in 1997, took Silk in 2019, and sits as a Recorder in both the Crown Court and the County Court.

 He specialises in offences involving complex tax and commercial fraud, as well as cases of corruption, arms-trafficking and brokering, money laundering, and other serious financial crime.
-The core of his practice consists of heavy fraud and serious commercial crime, frequently with an international dimension, and often involving complex issues of jurisdiction, disclosure, and public interest immunity.
+His cases frequently have an international dimension, for example cross-border trade or financial transactions, and often involve complex issues of jurisdiction, disclosure, and public interest immunity.
 He is on the Attorney General’s Panel of Special Advocates for cases involving matters of terrorism and National Security, and has been DV cleared since 2007.

 "An extremely good advocate" who is “rated for his ability to handle the more complex cases”